harautia/skills-introduction-to-github/new-file.md

 ## Push from own computer

 Informatiom added here and now updated the info!
+Yet again new update!